 XVI.
 CIVIL AND CRIMINAL LIABILITY

-Except to the extent a variance, exception, exemption or other relief is granted in the final order of certification, in a subsequent modification to these Conditions, or as otherwise provided under Chapter 403, F.S, this certification does not relieve the Licensee from civil or criminal penalties for noncompliance with any Condition of Certification, applicable rules or regulations of the Department, or any other state statutes or regulations which may apply.
+Except to the extent a variance, exception, exemption, or other relief is granted in the final order of Certification, in a subsequent Modification to these Conditions, or as otherwise provided under Chapter 403, F.S, this Certification does not relieve the Licensee from civil or criminal penalties for noncompliance with any Condition of Certification, applicable rules or regulations of the Department, or any other state statutes or regulations which may apply.

 [Sections 403.141, 403.161, 403.511, F.S.]